 So where to begin picking cannabis strains?

-Do you want something more for therapeutic or recreational purposes—what are you looking for in the effects, ie physically relaxing (Indica) or mentally stimulating (Sativa) or for medicinal needs (high CBD strains)?
+Do you want something more for therapeutic or recreational purposes?
+What are you looking for in the effects, physically relaxing (Indica) or mentally stimulating (Sativa)?
+Or for medicinal needs (high CBD strains)?

-Are you looking for a particular flavour or aroma in your cannabis crop.
-Cannabis is one of the most divisor plant varieties in terms of the flavours and aromas it can produce; just about everything under the sun!
+Are you looking for a particular flavor or aroma in your cannabis crop?
+Cannabis is one of the most diverse plant varieties in terms of the flavors and aromas it can produce, just about everything under the sun!

 Do you need very high potency levels, or prefer something milder in terms of effects?
 Some people have higher tolerances or needs than others.
-Note that high CBD low THC strains will not cause any impairment or intoxication, ie medicinal effects with functionality.
+Note that high CBD low THC strains will not cause any impairment or intoxication.
+You will benefit from the medicinal effects with functionality.

-Your level of gardening skill or experience—some strains are easier to grow than others, ie tolerate a wider range of conditions and still produce quality buds.
+What is your level of gardening skill or experience?
+Some strains are easier to grow than others and tolerate a wider range of conditions and still produce quality buds.

 When browsing strains here at OldSchoolBA we try and provide as much information as possible to make picking cannabis strains easier.
-However, if you want to more or hav e particular concerns you want addressed, OldSchoolBA welcomes your questions—please phone or email us for any details about any of our strains offered and we’ll do our best to answer your questions.
+However, if you have particular concerns you want addressed, OldSchoolBA welcomes your questions.
+Please phone or email us for any details about any of our strains offered and we’ll do our best to answer your questions.